 |Industry software, incl.
 Financial Services Solutions||Approximately 35%||Least impacted||Primarily long-term contractual periods up to 5-7 years with customer relationships lasting much longer|

 What is your exposure to industries most affected by COVID-19?

 - Overall, most of our sales comes from sectors not immediately impacted by the pandemic, like public and healthcare sector as well as financial services and telecommunications.

 - We have some exposure towards oil and gas, where our business mainly related to software solutions.
 The company has limited exposure towards the sectors currently hit most, such as travel, transportation, airlines etc.

-What level of impact do you expect on 2020 growth?
+What level of impact do you expect on 2020 growth and profit?

 What kind of plans has TietoEVRY made to mitigate the negative impacts?

 - We flexibly take actions when needed, subject to the macro economic outlook.
 In Q2, we were able to fully mitigate the negative impact of Covid-19 on profit.

 - The savings actions applied company-wide include